Coronavirus Job Retention Scheme - 80% of salary for furloughed employees

 What should directors do?

-It is also not clear whether directors and shareholders of owner managed companies can put themselves 'on furlough'.
+It was not initially clear whether directors of owner managed companies could put themselves 'on furlough'.
+This has now been clarified.
 See our blog on what are freelance worker entitled to for more information on directors of their own limited companies.

 Our concern for directors though is that the amount available under CJRS is likely to be limited to 80% of payments made through PAYE only i.e. no account for the dividends a director might take to supplement their salary.

-We are sure that directors will wonder if they should increase their company salary to take advantage of the £2,500 pm.
+We are sure that directors will wonder if they should increase their company salary to take advantage of the £2,500 pm maximum limited, either retrospectively or for their March 2020 payroll and onwards.
 Under the scheme, any salary increase after 1 March 2020 will be ignored.
 This is to stop abuse by unscrupulous directors

 Even in the face of this unprecedented global Covid-19 crisis, there will be tight controls on the job subsidy to avoid abuse by employers who could see it as a way to simply lay off staff with no intention of rehiring them and creating ghost staff.